-- Continuing reduction in product mass, volume, and part count. - Assessment and improvement of energy consumption based on Nikon's "Power Consumption Efficiency" formula (product functionality/power consumed). - Pursuit of extended product life and simpler repair. - Reduction in amount of waste generated from consumables; appropriate customer guidance on waste processing. - Promotion of recycling of secondary batteries (simplified removal, content marking and explanations). - Simplified separation of plastics and metals. - Disclosure of material used (display to parts pursuant to ISO11469, International Standard for plastic materials). - Elimination of specific brominated flame retardants (suppression of dioxin in waste processing). - Reduction in use of PVC (added chlorine and lead, cadmium and phthalates can cause problems after waste disposal). - Elimination of ozone layer-depleting substances (specified CFCs and alternative substances). - Reduction in use of harmful substances (heavy metals in materials such as metal, resin, electric wire, electronic components, etc.). - Implementation of lead-free solder on boards for electronic components. (page 14) - Introduce technologies free of harmful heavy metals such as hexavalent chrome for surface treatment such as coating and plating (page 14). - Use of optical glass free of lead and arsenic in optical system development and design divisions intend to redouble their efforts with the goal of a more favourable evaluation in the newest edition.
+- Continuing reduction in product mass, volume, and part count. - Assessment and improvement of energy consumption based on Nikon's "Energy Efficiency" formula (product functionality/power consumed). - Pursuit of extended product life and simpler repair. - Reduction in amount of waste generated from consumables; appropriate customer guidance on waste processing. - Promotion of recycling of rechargeable batteries (simplified removal, content marking and explanations). - Simplified separation of plastics and metals. - Disclosure of material used (display to parts pursuant to ISO11469, International Standard for plastic materials). - Elimination of specific brominated flame retardants (suppression of dioxin in waste processing).

+- Reduction in use of PVC (added chlorine and lead, cadmium and phthalates can cause problems after waste disposal). - Elimination of ozone layer-depleting substances (specified CFCs and alternative substances). - Reduction in use of harmful substances (heavy metals in materials such as metal, resin, electric wire, electronic components, etc.). - Implementation of lead-free solder on boards for electronic components. (page 14) - Introduce technologies free of harmful heavy metals such as hexavalent chrome for surface treatment such as coating and plating (page 14). - Use of optical glass free of lead and arsenic in optical system components such as lens elements (page 13). - Strict observance of environmental laws and regulations (battery regulations, RoHS Directive and others). - Overall assessment (comments on degree of improvement, overall assessment points, etc.).